 Biomass combustion, which is a growing business, is used to generate heat and power.
 It is a very attractive system because it provides energy at cheaper price compared to oil and gas fuels and also emits fewer pollutants into the atmosphere.
 As the name implies, the combustion system is fired using renewable fuels such as forest and agriculture residues.
-Biovalco Inc., which is a Canadian company, is gradually increasing its share in this energy market.
+To date, the biomass combustion systems developed locally, as well as internationally, have been used mainly where there are heat demands.
+However, Myera Group, a Canadian company, is gradually increasing its share in the energy market.

 The proposed research aims to develop general design parameters needed to optimize a large-scale landfill biocover for countering landfill methane emissions at Brady Road Resource Management Facility (BRRMF).
 The intern will conduct column studies aimed at determining the optimum combination of yard waste and leaf compost and biosolids compost for facilitating the growth of methane oxidizing bacteria known as methanotrophs in the landfill cover.